grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 Set the style of the line.
 To change the color, use the standard [color scheme](ref:color-scheme) field option.

 - **Solid** - Display a solid line.
 This is the default setting.
 - **Dash** - Display a dashed line.
 When you choose this option, a list appears for you to select the length and gap (length, gap) for the line dashes.
-Dash spacing set to 10, 10 (default).
+Dash spacing is 10, 10 by default.
 - **Dots** - Display dotted lines.
 When you choose this option, a list appears for you to select the gap (length = 0, gap) for the dot spacing.
-Dot spacing set to 0, 10 (default)
+Dot spacing is 0, 10 by default.

 ![Line styles examples](/static/img/docs/time-series-panel/line-styles-examples-v9.png)